Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 ##### Medical Affairs Applied Solutions ESAPI tool to create dosimetric ScoreCards and score plans.
 ##### Features:
-* Quantitative peicewise linear scoring functions for each metric
+* Quantitative piecewise linear scoring functions for each metric
   * optional: flag for point where "variation acceptable" sited on referenced protocol
   * optional: note section to site referenced protocol or justification for metric (points)
-  * optional: qualititive colors and labels for metric points, ie: orange="Just OK"
+  * optional: qualitative colors and labels for metric points, ie: orange="Just OK"
 * Compare multiple plans in multiple courses at the same time for a given patient
-* Advanced scoring critera supported
+* Advanced scoring criteria supported
-* Advanced structure matching logic with integrated customizable preloaded json stucture dictionary
+* Advanced structure matching logic with integrated customizable preloaded json structure dictionary
 * In-metric Structure Boolean/expansions created dynamically for scoring
   * optionally save back to Plan if script approval/writable
 * Normalize dose to max score